csshen/travelog/_posts/2018-09-06-switzerland.md

 {% include img2.html path1="/assets/images/img-0042.jpg" path2="/assets/images/img-0043.jpg" %}

-{% include img1.html path="/assets/images/img-0039.jpg" caption="The hike up Harder Kulm was very rewarding and offered panoramic views of the town and the two lakes.
-We did cheat a little and took the funicular railway up, and only hiked the way down." %}
+{% include img1.html path="/assets/images/img-0039.jpg" caption="Hiking Harder Kulm was very rewarding, and the mountain offered panoramic views of the town and the two lakes.
+Although, we cheated a bit and took the funicular railway up, only hiking the trail down." %}

 {% include img2.html path1="/assets/images/img-0044.jpg" path2="/assets/images/img-0045.jpg" %}
-<p class="post-image-caption">While in Interlaken, we stayed at Balmer's Tent Village.</p>
+<p class="post-image-caption">While in Interlaken, we stayed at Balmer's Tent Village.
+The view was great, but the tents were cold and damp.
+Sleeping on the top bunk, I was greeted with cold water droplets seeping through the tent each morning.</p>

 {% include img1.html path="/assets/images/img-0041.jpg" %}